sftpplus/sftpplus-docs/docs/operation-client/tls-client.rst

 in such a configuration.

 The connection would also fail if the URL or address configured to connect to the remote server do not match the URLs or addresses found in the certificate advertised by the remote server during the TLS handshake.

-The `ssl_certificate_authority` configuration option can also define the path on the local filesystem to a file containing one or more certificates in PEM format.
-These can be from a single Certificate Authority or from multiple Certificate Authorities for the remote servers this component communicates with.

 Certificate and Public Key Pinning